 While traditionally drafters drew diagrams by hand, they now work with the assistance of computer-aided design and drafting (CADD) systems.
 These allow drafters to design, save, view, print and transfer drawings electronically, as well as to quickly edit designs and create variations.
 Drafters may also utilize technical manuals, calculators and traditional tools (such as protractors and T-squares) in addition to computer technology.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of electrical and electronics drafters was projected to increase 5% from 2014-2024, which is fast as average compared to other occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of electrical and electronics drafters was projected to increase 3% from 2018-2028, which slower than average compared to other occupations.
 While demand for drafters should grow due to the need to solve increasingly complex issues with new products and processes, job growth may be stunted by the high efficiency of CADD systems and, in effect, simpler drafting processes that can be completed by other technical workers.

-As of May 2015, electrical drafters earned a mean annual wage of $62,890, according to the BLS (www.bls.gov).
-Wages varied according to location and industry, with some of the higher-paid drafters located in states such as Washington, Vermont and Texas.
-The industry of audio and visual equipment manufacturing, which offered a mean annual wage of $80,760, employed the highest-paid electrical drafters (BLS).
+As of May 2018, electrical drafters earned a mean annual wage of $64,400, according to the BLS (www.bls.gov).
+Wages varied according to location and industry, with some of the higher-paid drafters located in states such as Washington, Vermont and California.
+The industry of computer and peripheral equipment manufacturing, which offered a mean annual wage of $93,740, employed the highest-paid electrical drafters (BLS).